Fiserv/universal-commerce/docs/faq/faq.md

 <details>
 <summary><b>Does the platform support partial reversal of authorized funds after a portion of the held amount has been captured?</b></summary>

-Yes, uCom does support partial reversal.
+Yes, Connected Commerce (uCom) does support partial reversal.
 For example, let’s assume we have a auth for $50 and we only captured $20, the remaining amount will be released automatically.
 </details>

 <details>
-<summary><b>If we send Expiry month and year with an expired date, will uCom throw an error?</b></summary>
+<summary><b>If we send Expiry month and year with an expired date, will Connected Commerce (uCom) throw an error?</b></summary>

-UCom does not have any validation against the Expiry month and year, but our downstream payment system does the validation and throws error, which then gets passed to uCom.
+Connected Commerce (uCom) does not have any validation against the Expiry month and year, but our downstream payment system does the validation and throws error, which then gets passed to Connected Commerce (uCom).

 </details>

 <details>
-<summary><b>On the auth endpoint, fdCustomerId is marked “Required (unless specifically configured not to be)”.
+<summary><b>On the auth endpoint, fdCustomerId is marked “Required (unless specifically configured not to be).”
 What does this mean exactly?
 Do we need a customer id for anonymous payments?</b></summary>

 An fdCustomerId is required to perform payments using a vaulted account only, but it is not mandatory for anonymous payments.